Milchreis/processing-imageprocessing/README.md

 # Image processing for Processing
-This library collects various image processing algorithms and provides a simple access to them.
+This library collects various image processing algorithms and provides simple access to them.
 All algorithms are implemented in Java and runs without any other dependencies.
+Some algorithms are pretty standard and others maybe do you know from Photoshop.
+It starts with less basic features and grow over the last years.
 If you need high power performance better use [opencv for processing](https://github.com/atduskgreg/opencv-processing).

 If you like this project and you want to keep me awake 🤪